skalirajans/Sentinel-2-Time-Series-of-Flood-Mapping/README.md

 To process multitemporal Sentinel-2 satellite images captured before and after flooding, perform image segmentation to detect water-level changes, extract optical flow direction, and visualize the progression of flood water using a hybrid CNN and ConvLSTM U-Net architecture.

+Project Overview

+This project focuses on semantic image segmentation using a U-Net-based architecture, with applications in domains like medical imaging, satellite imagery analysis, and post-disaster damage assessment.
+The model learns to classify each pixel of an input image into meaningful categories (e.g., water, land, building, vegetation).

+It works especially well for tasks where pixel-wise accuracy is key, such as flood segmentation, land cover change detection, and medical lesion detection.

 🧠 Algorithm
 1. 📥 Loading Satellite Images